What's the difference between a pasture-raised turkey and a conventional feedlot turkey?

 We provide this side-by-side comparison so that as a conscious consumer, you can make the decision which production model you choose to support.

 Conventional turkeys eat a diet of processed feed, with no natural vegetation or bugs.

 Our turkeys eat a diverse diet of fresh green things and foraged grub, supplemented with non-GMO feed and grit that we provide.
-Because turkeys are very effective grazers, able to convert up to 40% of their diet from pasture forage into body mass, they are moved every three days to fresh pasture.
-This year, our holiday turkeys are spending most of their time in our pecan orchards.
+Because turkeys are very effective grazers, able to convert some of their diet from pasture forage into body mass, they are moved every few days to fresh pasture.

-Conventional turkeys are packed into brooder barns with little room to move, living under synthetic light and little to no access to outdoor spaces.
+Conventional turkeys are packed into confinement houses with little room to move, living under synthetic light and little to no access to outdoor spaces.

-Our turkeys roam pastures unconfined, with access to fresh air and forage, expressing their natural behaviors.
+Our turkeys roam our pastures unconfined, with access to endless fresh air and forage, expressing their natural instincts.
 For the first few weeks of their lives, turkey poults live in protected, temperature-regulated brooder houses.
-As they get older, our turkeys move to pasture and rest in roosting shelters at night (retro-fitted old cotton modules).
+At about 4 weeks old, our turkeys move to pasture and rest in roosting shelters at night (retro-fitted old cotton modules).
 Their grazing area is surrounded by electric fencing, to help reduce predator pressure, and livestock dogs guard the flock until they are big enough that eagles won’t bother them.

-Conventional turkeys are given antibiotics and synthetic vitamins to promote unnaturally fast fattening.
+Conventional turkeys are given limited access to exercise and antibiotics to promote unnaturally fast fattening.

 Our turkeys are never treated with antibiotics or steroids, and they gain weight at a natural rate without supplements.
 Our turkeys are Certified Non-GMO, Certified Humane, and Certified EOV by the Savory Institute.